ammop/Laughter/README.md

 7. On that note, it's probably a good idea to provide the source decklists, too, if possible.

 Hope this is helpful feedback.

+Also, I deliberately chose to not limit the cardpool to Modern.
+The older formats will have lower average mana curves, and Laughter's power will increase proportionally.
+This might be worth your time to review on a per-format basis for practice, fun, etc.